dellis1972/MonoGame/Documentation/tutorials/Input_HowTo_UseGyroscopeInput.md

 # Retrieving Gyroscope Input

-This topic demonstrates how to detect and use gyroscope input in an XNA Game Studio game.
+This topic demonstrates how to detect and use gyroscope input in a MonoGame game.

 Each sensor may not be available on every device, specifically the gyroscope sensor is an optional component.
 Applications need a way to determine whether a particular sensor’s hardware is present on a device before using it.
 The **IsSupported** property on each sensor class is used to determine whether the sensor is available on the current hardware platform.
 This is a static property that can be queried without creating an instance of the respective sensor class.